GauravMcode/Ram_Mandir_App/README.md

 - Changing state i.e. app language throughout the app when language changed through settings
 - playing audio of bhajans.
 For that, I used audio_player package

-## Folder Structre:
+## Folder Structure:
-This Project follows BLoC Architecture Pattern, where code is seperated into :
+This Project follows BLoC Architecture Pattern, where code is separated into :

 ```
 |- Data Layer